Gender inequality: In the criminal justice system

+In a study done by the U.S. Department of Justice, women's prisons are far more likely to have pseudo-families (role-playing as male and female characters in the lives of prisoners) which are shown to be very helpful and supporting to many inmates.
+Women have tend to have much more love based relationships, sometimes never intending to be physical with each other than men, who primarily only have sexual relationships in prisons, without any real homosexual love.
+In this study, they found that the deprivation of sustained interpersonal support from family and friends is far more damaging to females.

+With this context, the fact that women's prisons are much less violent than men's prisons is a very sensible fact.
+However, when government mandated reforms are put in place for correctional facilities, they are usually mandated in both male and female prisons.
+This is an example of gender inequality because male and female prison subcultures are constantly developing, most of the time in different directions, and they cannot be compared and changed in the same ways.

 In a report by the Movement Advancement Project and Center for American Progress, researchers found that transgender people are overrepresented in the criminal justice system.
-21% of transgender women reported that they spent time in jail compared to 5% of all U.S adults.
+21% of transgender women reported that they spent time in jail compared to 5% of all U.S. adults.
 The reason for this disproportionate rate was stated to be because transgender people are more likely to be put in vulnerable situations due to gender discrimination.
 Transgender people are more likely to face discrimination in the domains of housing, employment, healthcare, and identification documents, leading to higher interactions with the criminal justice system.
 The report also found transgender women are more likely to experience gendered violence while in prison.
 When transgender women were placed in men's prisons in California, 59% reported that they had been sexually assaulted compared to the 4.4% of all male-respondents.
 Otherwise said, Transgender women are 13 times more likely to be assaulted than incarcerated men.